Mastering Slope Criteria for Parallel and Perpendicular Lines: A complete walkthrough

 where (x₁, y₁) and (x₂, y₂) are any two points on the line.

 A positive slope indicates a line that rises from left to right, while a negative slope indicates a line that falls from left to right.
-A slope of zero represents a horizontal line, and an undefined slope represents a vertical line.
+A slope of zero represents a horizontal line, and an undefined slope represents a vertical line It's one of those things that adds up..

 Parallel Lines: Sharing the Same Steepness